Last Updated on March 10, 2022 by Michael Brockbank

-However, not all of the staff were in the same high-spirits.
+However, not all of the staff were in the same high spirits.
 But I have to give them credit, though.
 It was stupid cold when that wind kicked up.
-Not everyone has high spirits when the wind begins freezing various bodily fluids to your face.
+Not everyone can maintain a positive attitude when the wind begins freezing various bodily fluids to your face.

-All-in-all, it was a pleasant experience and I am impressed with how well the staff compose themselves.
+All-in-all, it was a pleasant experience and I am impressed with how well the staff composed themselves.

 Why Would You Want to Visit Fraser?

 Heading up to Fraser might be one of those things I wouldn’t mind doing once or twice per year.
 Personally, I don’t have the time nor the gas money to go up to the top of the mountain on a regular basis.
 But if I lived closer, I am sure it would be almost a weekend thing throughout the winter.

 We went up as a family of eight and all had an incredible time.
 Snow tubing in Fraser is a great activity if you want to do something in Colorado with the children.

 Fraser is a beautiful location, especially for those who love snow.
 It’s a sleepy little town of less than 2,000 but has a great location for various snow sports.